Nukesor/stick/content/_index.md

             description = '''
                 Since there existed no nice text search for stickers I decided to create an easy to use and practical sticker bot.
                 <br>
-                It features a full sticker search by tags, text, emoji and sticker set name/title, as well as OCR with tesseract for text detection.
+                It features a full sticker search by tags, text, emoji and sticker set name/title, as well as rudimentary OCR with tesseract for text detection.
-                All Users can discover new sets, add new ones and contribute by tagging untagged stickers.
+                Users can discover new sets, add new ones and contribute by tagging untagged stickers.
                 <br>
-                It also includes multi-language support, fuzzy search and is build with python-telegram-bot, SqlAlchemy and PostgreSQL as database solution.
+                It includes multi-language support, fuzzy search and is build with python-telegram-bot, SqlAlchemy and PostgreSQL as database solution.
             '''

         [extra.projects.lovetoys]